EliottPy/Sokoban/README.md

       accordingly).

-I appologize in advance for the look of my game : I had lost the archive with the sample images and I couldn't contact you.
+The file 'sokoban-gui.jar'contains the SokobanGUI class (used in Sokoban.java).
+It is in charge of displaying the game.
+The functions will be detailled in a future update of the README file (as its functioning was detailed in the subject).